Machine-Learning-Foundations/exercise_01_intro/README.md

 ![dont_be_vincent](./images/vincent.png)

 To prevent similar issues, we strongly recommend testing your code.
-Let's learn a lesson from the humorous Vincent, " former CrowdStrike employee", in the image above!
+Let's learn a lesson from the humorous Vincent, " former CrowdStrike employee ", in the image above!
 We suggest using [Nox](https://nox.thea.codes/en/stable/) for test automation.

 - To run some of the tests we prepared for you type
     ```bash